During the Fair

 Take notes before and after

-Think about your experience and interests and how they apply to that organization.
-Did the research you conducted in a class relate to their goals as an educational institution?
-Was your internship focused on serving a certain population of students?
+Think about your experience and interests and how they apply to the company.
+Did the research you conducted in a class relate to what the company is working on?
+Was your internship focused in a similar industry?
 How did your summer job contribute to your development of the qualities they list in their mission statement?

 Write down details about your conversation immediately after so that you don't forget.
 Reference these at later networking events or in a thank you note.
 Did they mention an exciting new project at work or a shared interest?
 Use these details to be more memorable.

 - Ask questions

 Keep the conversation moving.

 Do not rely on the recruiter to keep the conversation moving along.
 Prepare some questions in advance so you can show interest and avoid any awkward silences.